nicolamenekse/loroncology/README.md

 - 📱 **Responsive UI with Material-UI**
   Designed for smooth use across desktops, tablets, and mobile devices.

+## 🔐 Email Verification

+The system uses email verification to ensure user authenticity:

+1. After registration, users receive a verification email via SendGrid
+2. The verification link is valid for 30 minutes
+3. Users can request a new verification email (rate limited)
+4. Certain features require email verification

 ## 🧠 Why AI?

 Loroncology doesn’t aim to replace the veterinarian – it aims to **augment their decision-making** with structured summaries and assistant-level insight.
 By using AI responsibly, this platform aspires to improve case clarity, reduce oversight, and serve as a digital memory for complex oncological cases.